 The following organisations run groups for pre-school children with special educational needs and disabilities and their families:

-South Glos parents and carers run Little treasures for preschool children and their families based in Hanham on a Thursday morning and sessions on Monday's at Yate Children's Centre
+South Glos parent carers run a play and stay session for children aged 0-5 and their families based in Warmley Park on a Thursday morning and sessions on Mondays at Yate Children's Centre.

 Jigsaw run drop in sessions during the daytime for children and their families based in Thornbury

-Incredible kids run Incredible toddlers on a Friday morning based in Kingswood
+Incredible kids run family sessions on a Friday morning based in Kingswood